Alysha11/first-milestone-project/README.md

 ### Acknowledgements

-- To resize flower image used as a favicon.
-[Favicon Generator]( https://www.favicon-generator.org/)
+- To resize flower image used as a favicon the following was used:  [Favicon Generator]( https://www.favicon-generator.org/)

 -  Direction on creating circular social icons came from the User Centric Development mini project video (part of the Code Institute course).